 The LVs are then given an ATA-over-Ethernet LUN number and exported in exactly the same way as RAIDs on the SRX are exported.
 They just appear as local drives to the hosts.

-To do thin provisioning, the VSX creates a lot of empty LVT entries, and goes to the pool as needed to create places to write data.
-For thick provisioning, it goes ahead and allocates the extents when the LV is created.
+To do thin provision, creates a lot of empty LVT entries, going to the pool as need to create places to write data.
+For thick, one goes ahead and allocates the extents when the LV is created.

 Flags in the Physical Volume entries keep track of which extents have been changed since the last time the LV was remotely copied.
 Only these changes get copied to the remote disaster site.

 I know this explination is kind of terse.
-I didn't want to make this blog post into a paper on all the details of how the VSX works.
-But I hope the detail helps explain a little of the "how" as well as the "why" of the VSX.
+I didn't want to make this blog post a paper on all the details of how the VSX works.

-But it still leaves the question - how is this another application of NAT?
+But it still leaves the question - how is this NAT?

 When an ATA-over-Ethernet request arrives at the VSX, it simply looks up the LUN and LBA on the SRX, and translates the ATA-over-Ethernet address and puts it back out on the network.
 It merely translates the address in-flight.